chaudhryjunaid/setup-macos/README.md

   vim '+PlugClean!' +qall
   ```

-* Additionally, if you do not use iTerm, you will need to set your terminal font to a powerline font for vim to display special characters nicely.
-For iTerm this is done automatically via the ansible tag iterm.
+* Additionally, you will need to set your terminal font (or just the non-ascii font for iTerm) to a powerline font for vim to display special characters nicely.
+This repo installs the fonts in macos.
+You will just need to select it from your terminal's preferences.